Nick Hannig

 Nick Hannig (born 11 September 1986) is a German professional boxer.
+He held the WBO European light-heavyweight title from November 2024 until April 2025.

 Professional boxing career

 On 10 March 2018, he faced off against Adam Bashanov in a super-middleweight bout in Bashanov's hometown of Struer, Denmark.
 Hannig won via sixth-round knockout.

 On 6 October 2018, he took on UK fighter Kyle Redfearn.
 Hannig won the fight by way of a six-second, fourth-round knockout.

 On 9 February 2019, he faced off against Ryan Ford for the vacant WBC International light-heavyweight title.
-Hannig won via twelve-round unanimous decision.
+Hannig won via unanimous decision.

 On 6 July 2019, he retained the title against South African boxer Ryno Liebenberg.
 The fight ended in a majority draw.

 On 26 October 2019, he defended the title in a rematch against Ryno Liebenberg.
 Hannig retained his title via twelve-round unanimous decision.

+Hannig lost the title to Ralfs Vilcans at the Hyatt Regency Hotel in Belgrade, Serbia, on 21 May 2021, going down to a majority decision defeat.

+On 2 November 2024, he won the vacant WBO European light-heavyweight title by stopping Tom Dzemski in the eighth round at Kraftverkehr Chemnitz in Chemnitz.

+Hannig lost the title in his first defense against Mateusz Tryc at MBS Arena in Potsdam on 5 April 2025.
+He was stopped with 30 seconds left in the final round.